jucarrier/Justin-Carrier-Test/readme.md

 Selection of what a paragraph is can also be improved, I chose to separate them at every "\n".
 I tried separating them by tags, however this resulted in getting enormous summaries which included footers of webpages, and were terrible summaries.

+I also could have taken a few of the most important sentences in the text of the webpages and assembled them into one paragraph.
+This resulted in paragraphs with very little flow from very different parts of the webpage, also resulting in a poor summary.